Technigo/project-movies/README.md

 ## The problem

 It was tricky to decide how to go about and use the styled components.
-In hindsight, for projects of this scale, the styled components can be combined in to one .js file dedicated to styling or evening use the styled component within each component.
+In hindsight, for projects of this scale, the styled components can be combined in to one .js file dedicated to styling or even use the styled component within each component.

 ## View it live